What is herbal therapy?

 How safe is herbal therapy?

-Particularly when herbal therapy is being used to treat serious disease, ongoing monitoring of the patient's symptoms and any laboratory abnormalities is required.
-If the wrong herb or the incorrect dosage is given, the patient's condition may worsen.
+Ongoing monitoring of the patient's symptoms and any laboratory abnormalities is required, particularly when herbal therapy is being used to treat serious disease.
+If the wrong herb or the incorrect dosage is given, the condition may worsen.
 In the hands of a knowledgeable veterinary herbalist, adverse reactions are uncommon and usually short-lived, but may still occur.
-Caution should be used when treating pregnant animals, if other therapies are being used, or if the animal is very ill.
+Caution should be used when treating pregnant animals, using other therapies, or treating a very ill animal.

 What is the cost of herbal therapy?

 Comprehensive herbal treatment involves a thorough history taking and physical examination, followed by a patient assessment and formulation of a treatment plan.
-It rarely involves a single visit, and costs will vary according to the specific condition being treated, the herbs required and the response of the patient.
-The fees associated with herbal treatment are set by the individual practitioner, and will often reflect the skill, experience and training of the practitioner.
+It rarely involves a single visit, and costs vary according to the specific condition being treated, the herbs required, and the response of the patient.
+Fees associated with herbal treatment are set by the individual practitioner and often reflect their skill, experience, and training.
 In general, treatment using veterinary herbal therapy is not prohibitively expensive.
-Over the long term, it often proves less expensive than conventional medicine.

 Can herbal therapy be combined with traditional veterinary medicine?

 Herbal therapy can be combined with other forms of treatment if the appropriate precautions are taken.
-Some herbs are very potent, and caution must be used when combining them with other treatments such as drugs, homeopathic remedies, and acupuncture, since these treatments can either potentiate or negate the effects of each other.
-As a complete and well-developed system of medicine, herbal therapy is effective as the sole form of treatment for most conditions except those requiring surgery, and is used that way by skilled practitioners.
+Some herbs are very potent, and caution must be used when combining them with other treatments such as drugs, homeopathic remedies, and acupuncture, since these treatments can either heighten or negate the effects of each other.
+As a complete and well-developed system of medicine used by a skilled practitioner, herbal therapy may be effective as the sole form of treatment for most conditions except those requiring surgery.

 Trained veterinary herbalists have the knowledge and skill to understand the interactions between different forms of treatment and to interpret the patient's response to therapy.
-If your pet is receiving herbal treatment from a practitioner other than your regular veterinarian, it is imperative that both individuals are kept updated about the ongoing treatment in order to provide optimal care to your pet.
+If your pet is receiving herbal treatment from a practitioner other than your regular veterinarian, it is imperative that you keep both individuals updated about the ongoing treatment to provide optimal care to your pet.

-Herbal treatment of serious disease in animals without veterinary training is not advised and frequently ineffective.
+Without veterinary training, herbal treatment of serious disease in animals is not advised and frequently ineffective.